mattbingham/Python/README.md

 - `web-scraper_headings.py` - Finds all headings on a user inputted url.
 Initial commit complete however needs a lot of cleaning up and error correction.

+- `web-scraper_advanced.py` - Asks user what should be output from defined input (headings, href etc.).
+Functional, but needs work to cleanup.

 ### Script ideas (work in progress)
 - `adventure-game.py` - Simple text based game whereby user has to get home.